QuantEcon/lecture-source-jl/source/rst/more_julia/need_for_speed.rst

     supertype(ComplexF32)

-Hence the interpreter looks next for a method of the form ``f(x::AbstractFloat, y::Number)``
+Hence the interpreter looks next for a method of the form ``f(x::AbstractFloat, y::Number)``.

-If the interpreter can't find a match in immediate parents (supertypes) it proceeds up the tree, looking at the parents of the last type it checked at each iteration
+If the interpreter can't find a match in immediate parents (supertypes) it proceeds up the tree, looking at the parents of the last type it checked at each iteration.

-* If it eventually finds a matching method, it invokes that method
+* If it eventually finds a matching method, it invokes that method.

-* If not, we get an error
+* If not, we get an error.

 This is the process that leads to the following error (since we only added the ``+`` for adding ``Integer`` and ``String`` above)